 Making a Lab Education Affordable

 Lab welcomes all applicants, regardless of financial need.
-Those who wish to apply for financial aid must do so in tandem with the school admission process, meeting all the deadlines noted below.
+Those who wish to apply for financial aid must do so in tandem with the school admissions process, meeting all the deadlines noted below.

 Having the best and brightest students in our classrooms is part of what makes the Lab experience special, so the Schools strive to make our educational program affordable for as many families as possible through scholarship and financial aid assistance.
 Ability to pay is not a consideration during the admissions process.
-While Lab hopes one day to meet the full demonstrated need of every family, for now financial aid and scholarship is designed to help shrink the gap between what a family can afford and the cost of a Lab education.
 All families are expected to contribute some portion of tuition and fees.
-Approximately 10 percent of Lab students receive some type of need-based aid.
+Approximately 70 percent receive some discount to full tuition through either aid, tuition remission, or both.